Heterogeneous domain adaptation: An unsupervised approach: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} the field of artificial intelligence (AI), and particularly in machine learning, storing the knowledge learned by solving one problem and applying it to another similar problem is very challenging.
-For example, the knowledge gained from recognizing cars could be used to help recognize trucks, value predictions for US real estate could help predict real estate values in Australia, or knowledge learned from classifying English documents could be used to help classify Spanish documents.
-As such, transfer learning models \cite{Pan2010,Lu2015,ShaoZL15} have received tremendous attention by scholars in object recognition \cite{Gong2014, Luo_IJCAI_18, Yan_TNN_18,Yang_TNN_16}, AI planning \cite{Zhuo2014}, reinforcement learning \cite{Bianchi2015,Nguyen2017,Chalmers_TNN_18}, recommender systems \cite{Zhao2017,Pan2013}, and nature language processing \cite{Zhao2014}.
+\IEEEPARstart{I}{n} the field of \emph{artificial intelligence} (AI), and particularly in machine learning, storing the knowledge learned by solving one problem and applying it to a similar problem is very challenging.
+For example, the knowledge gained from recognizing cars could be used to help recognize trucks, value predictions for US real estate could help predict real estate values in Australia, or knowledge learned by classifying English documents could be used to help classify Spanish documents.
+As such, transfer learning models \cite{Pan2010,Lu2015,ShaoZL15,liu2019butterfly} have received tremendous attention by scholars in object recognition \cite{Gong2014,Luo_IJCAI_18, Yan_TNN_18,Yang_TNN_16}, AI planning \cite{Zhuo2014}, reinforcement learning \cite{Bianchi2015,Nguyen2017,Chalmers_TNN_18}, recommender systems \cite{Zhao2017,Pan2013}, and natural language processing \cite{Zhao2014}.
 Compared to traditional single-domain machine learning models, transfer learning models have clear advantages.
-(1) The knowledge learned from in one domain - the source domain - can help improve prediction accuracy in another domain - the target domain - particularly when the target domain has scant data \cite{Ma2014}.
-And, 2) knowledge from a labeled domain can help predict labels for an unlabeled domain, which may avoid a costly human labeling process \cite{Gopalan2014}.
-Of the proposed transfer learning models, domain adaptation models have demonstrated good success in various practical applications in recent years \cite{Ghifary2017,Courty2017}.
+(1) {The knowledge learned from one domain - the source domain - can help improve prediction accuracy in another domain - the target domain - particularly when the target domain has scant data} \cite{Ma2014}, and, 2) knowledge from a labeled domain can help predict labels for an unlabeled domain, which may avoid a costly human labeling process \cite{Gopalan2014}.